Ayan (film): Plot

-In a tragic turn of events, Kamalesh's gang kidnaps Chitti before Deva can save him and they cut him up to recover the drugs.
+In a tragic turn of events, Kamalesh's gang kidnaps Chitti before Deva can save him, and they cut him up to recover the drugs.
 Deva fends off the thugs and tries to save Chitti.
 In his final moments, Chitti requests that Deva burn him so that his family never learns of his death.
 Deva burns Chitti's body along with the drugs and returns to India with Chitti's belongings.
 However, Kamalesh tips off the authorities about Chitti's death, and Yamuna herself files a case against Deva.
 However, Yamuna finds Chitti's phone, in which Chitti had recorded the circumstances of his death.
 Deva is released, and Yamuna reunites with him.
 Deva plans not to engage in the smuggling business for a while, but Kamalesh has his people plant drugs at the airport and blames Deva, who tips off the customs officer Parthiban.
 In turn, Deva informs Parthiban about the drug mules working for Kamalesh in exchange for his freedom.
 Deva works with Parthiban to monitor Kamalesh's calls with his clients, thus busting many illegal smuggling consignments.

 Kamalesh eventually discovers the bug and tries to eliminate Deva and Parthiban.
 However, they both escape and secure a massive cocaine shipment from Kamalesh.
-Despite this, they trace the shipment to Kamalesh's accountant, who agrees to become a witness after Deva records Kamalesh makes sexual advances towards Kavitha, the accountant's daughter, by secretly mixing Ketamine into her Pepsi.
+Despite this, they trace the shipment to Kamalesh's accountant, who agrees to become a witness after Deva records Kamalesh making sexual advances towards Kavitha, the accountant's daughter, by secretly mixing Ketamine into her Pepsi.
 Kamalesh has the accountant killed before the court hearing and gets released due to lack of evidence.
 Kamalesh tries to kill Deva and his mother, but they have a narrow escape.
-He then plans a hit on Dass as he foresee Deva to take control of their diamond smuggling operation.
-Dass saves Deva, but Dass dies after his vehicle collides with a petroleum tanker.
+He then plans a hit on Dass as he foresees Deva taking control of their diamond smuggling operation.
+Dass saves Deva but dies after his vehicle collides with a petroleum tanker.
 Deva heads to Congo, where he finishes Kamalesh and retrieves the diamonds.
-When Deva returns to India, Parthiban searches him again, admitting that Deva's mother exposed him to get Deva out of his illegal activities.
-Deva surrenders the diamonds disguised under a wig and Parthiban reveals that he can now enlist Deva to work as a customs official.
+When Deva returns to India, Parthiban searches for him again, admitting that Deva's mother exposed him to get Deva out of his illegal activities.
+Deva surrenders the diamonds disguised under a wig, and Parthiban reveals that he can now enlist Deva to work as a customs official.
 Deva accepts the job and walks out with his mother and Yamuna.